anurag-choudhury/AMR_fleet_gui/README.md

 **Advantages:**

-**User-centric design:** OpenAMR\_UI prioritizes usability, even for individuals with limited robotics expertise.
+**User-centric design:** AMR_fleet_gui prioritizes usability, even for individuals with limited robotics expertise.
 The intuitive interface simplifies map creation, route planning, robot control and monitoring statistics.

-**Open-source accessibility:** As an open-source project, OpenAMR\_UI is freely available for use and modification.
+**Open-source accessibility:** As an open-source project, AMR_fleet_gui is freely available for use and modification.
 This grants users the flexibility to adapt it to their specific requirements and project goals.

-**ROS compatibility:** OpenAMR\_UI seamlessly integrates with ROS Noetic, a widely adopted framework for robot development.
+**ROS compatibility:** AMR_fleet_gui seamlessly integrates with ROS2 Humble, a widely adopted framework for robot development.
 This compatibility ensures its functionality with a broad spectrum of robots and sensor systems.

 **Architecture description**
 ----------------------------

-OpenAMR\_UI's functionality relies on a robust architecture composed of interconnected ROS nodes, standard packages, and communication libraries.
+AMR_fleet_gui's functionality relies on a robust architecture composed of interconnected ROS nodes, standard packages, and communication libraries.
 Let's delve deeper into each of these components

 ![Architecture](images/UI_architecture.jpg "Architecture")

 **Core nodes:**

-**MapNode:** this node serves as the central hub for map and route management within OpenAMR\_UI.
+**MapNode:** this node serves as the central hub for map and route management within AMR_fleet_gui.
 It shoulders several key responsibilities:

 *   **Map management:** saves and loads map data, ensuring the persistence of the robot's operational environment across sessions.